 Docker Host

-In the Docker host, we have a Docker daemon and Docker objects such as containers and images.
-First, let us understand the objects on the Docker host, then we will proceed toward the functioning of the Docker daemon.
+Docker host is a machine where Docker is installed.
+In the Docker host, we have a Docker daemon and Docker objects such as docker containers and docker images.
+First, let us understand the objects on the Docker host, and then we will proceed toward the functioning of the Docker daemon.

-- Docker registry is a repository for Docker images that are used for creating Docker containers.
+The Docker registry is a repository for Docker images that are used for creating Docker containers.
+We can use private registries like ACR, ECR, JFrog, Harbor, or the most popular official registry Docker Hub.

 Now that we are through the Docker architecture and understand how Docker works, let us get started with the installation and workflow of Docker and implement important Docker commands.